Your first EURES job for a young person

 Please, read more information about the Your first Eures job project on the right side of the page under the title Your first Eures job projects.

-If you have any questions, please contact your closest TE-office or send an e-mail to: email@example.com
+If you have any questions, please contact your closest TE-office or send an e-mail to: firstname.lastname@example.org.
+If you are a customer of a local government trial on employment, the TE Office’s EURES advice is also available to you.

 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?
 Give feedback!